 This isn’t an official list and we could see some names added, and subtracted, from both of these lists before everything is said and done.

 In fact, the Galaxy S6, Galaxy S6 Edge, and Galaxy Note 5 all made an appearance on that unofficial list of devices getting Android 8.0 Oreo.
 They also, as we’ve mentioned, made it to T-Mobile’s list.

-A Samsung customer service rep recently claimed that the Galaxy S6 Android Oreo update would start rolling out in January or February, but that obviously didn’t happen.
+Earlier this year a Samsung customer service rep claimed that the Galaxy S6 Android Oreo update would start rolling out in January or February, but that obviously didn’t happen.

-Samsung continues to roll out monthly security updates that deliver patches for potential exploits and, in some cases, bug fixes for Android problems.
+Samsung continues to roll out monthly security updates with patches for potential exploits and, in some cases, bug fixes for Android problems.

-Samsung’s June update delivers a long list of patches including three that fix security issues with the company’s own software.
-For more on the contents of Samsung’s security patches, have a look at Samsung’s security bulletin.
+Samsung’s July update delivers a solid list of patches including nine that fix security issues with the company’s own software.

-The company’s also put together lists of devices getting monthly, and quarterly, security updates.
-Again, the Galaxy S6 and Galaxy S6 Edge were recently taken off the list.
+Samsung’s put together lists of devices getting monthly, and quarterly, security updates.
+The Galaxy S6 and Galaxy S6 Edge have, again, been taken off the list.